SimpleDataLabsInc/prophecy-docs/docs/architecture/product-feature-matrix.md

 tags: []
 ---

-Prophecy has an Enterprise Trial using the Prophecy Databricks environment for a 14-day trial
+Prophecy has an Enterprise Trial using the Prophecy Databricks environment for a 14-day trial.

 Prophecy comes in two versions: